upsidedownlabs/upsidedownlabs.github.io/guides/troubleshoot/eeg-guide/index.rst

 EEG Guide
 ##########

-This guide will help you set up and verify your EEG signal recording using the BioAmp Hardware and Chords software.
+This guide will help you set up and verify your EEG signals using the BioAmp Hardware and Chords software.

 Step 1: Skin Preparation
 ========================